EmulatorJS/emulatorjs.org/src/docs/Options.md

 ## `EJS_pathtodata`

 The path to the data folder.
+Version 4.0 and up will set this to the same path to the folder your loader.js file is in if not specified.

 - Type: `string`
 - Default: `data/`